lena-han/datascoop/content/posts/met-camp.md

 Finally, Sontag reflects that “probably, intending to be campy is always harmful.”
 Yet the Met Gala asked celebrities to do exactly that: to dress with the theme of Camp.
 Their request diverged from the pure Camp sensibility and, frankly, just left many celebrities confused.
 Celebrities’ vastly different interpretations of Camp provided the impression that nearly everything could be considered Camp, cheapening Sontag’s thoughtful framework.
 The Gala failed to substantively interact with Camp fashion; instead, it only served to build hype for the Met exhibit.

-Ultimately, the Met’s “Camp: Notes on Fashion” exhibit is entertaining and endlessly-flashy, but wholly-commercialized and institutional.
+Ultimately, the Met’s “Camp: Notes on Fashion” exhibit is entertaining and endlessly-flashy, but warps Camp into its most commercialized, institutional form.

 ---
 <sub><sup> Photos from the Met Website </sup></sub>